Orly to Charles de Gaulle: Every Way to Cross Paris Between Flights (2026 Guide)

 RER B + Metro Line 14

-Instead of connecting via Antony, you can take Metro Line 14 from Orly directly to Châtelet-Les Halles, then change onto RER B towards CDG.
-Line 14 is fully automated and step-free, which helps with luggage, but the walk between the two lines at Châtelet is close to 500 metres — noticeably longer than the 50-metre transfer at Antony.
+You might avoid using the Antony connection and instead go by Metro Line 14 from Orly all the way to Châtelet-Les Halles, after which you can transfer to the RER B heading towards CDG; Line 14 is fully automated and step-free, which is helpful when travelling with luggage, but the walk between the two lines at Châtelet is almost 500 metres—much longer than the 50-metre transfer at Antony.

 Pros: